Green University® LLC Presents... A Botany and Foraging Extravaganza!

 More than just a plant class, the Botany & Foraging Intensive is a traveling tribe where participants meet like-minded folks from all walks of life and forge common bonds and friendships that extend far beyond the class itself.

-Our trip concludes further east at a higher elevation in the transition zone between the temperate rain forests of the western cascades and the high grasslands of eastern Washington.
-This is also where the alpine ecosystems of Mount Adams converge with the Mediterranean climate along the Columbia River, providing us with a diversity of ecosystems and microclimates to explore and learn.
+Our trip will conclude further east in the Columbia River Gorge, where we will set up our final camp at the Windward Community, a sustainability research and education center that is managed by the stewards of this intentional community of over 30 years.
+Located at higher elevation, we will be in the transition zone between the temperate rain forests of the western Cascades and the high grasslands of eastern Washington.
+This is also where the alpine ecosystems of Mount Adams and the Mediterranean climate along the Columbia River converge, providing us with a diversity of ecosystems and microclimates to explore and learn.

-The botany and foraging adventure will officially come to a close Saturday afternoon on July 12th.
-Afterwards, any and all participants are invited to follow us into Hells Canyon on the Oregon-Idaho border for the informal and free Wild Fruits Rendezvous July 13 - 17, 2025.
+The botany and foraging adventure will officially come to a close Saturday afternoon on July 12th, just outside of Klickitat, Washington.
+Afterwards, any and all participants are invited and encouraged to follow us into Hells Canyon on the Oregon-Idaho border for the informal and free Wild Fruits Rendezvous July 13 - 17, 2025.

 CLASS DETAILS

 Ongoing throughout the class, learn primary and secondary patterns for identifying plant families, and learn special skills that cannot be taught in a book, such as how to identify plants by smell or taste.
-We will forage for wild greens, harvest any late-season wild fruits, and forage for edible wild mushrooms as we encounter them.
-We'll bring equipment for field canning to preserve surplus food for winter.
+We will forage for wild greens, harvest any seasonal wild fruits, and forage for edible wild mushrooms as we encounter them.

 We will identify plants and forage for wild foods in diverse habitats ranging from valley bottoms to mountain passes.
 Along the way, we will explore basic geology, observing how the underlying strata affects soil quality and influences which plants grow there and how vigorously they develop.